yuvraj752/Aurora-Grove/README.md

 # Aurora Grove
-A responsive landing page designed to showcase the luxurious experience of a camping hotel.
+A responsive and stunning landing page designed to showcase the luxurious glint experience of a glamorous camping hotel.

 <img src='./resources/1 Home.PNG'>
 <img src='./resources/3 Home.PNG'>